Are you a restaurant owner or operator looking to upgrade to a restaurant inventory management system?

 Number two in the MISS framework is integrations.
 When you think of integration you don't want to change everything you're doing based on the restaurant inventory management system you choose, but rather make sure the restaurant inventory management software you choose works nicely with the existing tools you have in place.

 It means you might ask yourself, does this inventory software integrate with your current point of sale system(POS system) ?
 Does it integrate with your accounting software?
 Does it integrate with your vendors, and does it have vendor management capabilities?
+Or, look for an invoice management platform with accounting and inventory software integrations.

 Can you place orders from this restaurant inventory software to your vendor?
 Generally speaking, ask yourself, how does this restaurant inventory software integrate with our current ecosystem?